Tips

 Get

-.
+your paperwork in order.
 To make an application, you’ll need three months

 of bank statements, three months of payslips, ID, a P60 if you’re employed, or